Andrew-Hinson/To-Do-App/README.md

 # Final Thoughts
 This application has taught me a great deal, classes, ES6 module manipulation, Webpack configurations, CSS animations.
+I enjoyed figuring out how to use local storage in the browser with JSON.